Underglazing with Split Cups For a Marbling Effect – A Step-by-Step Guide

 Choosing the Underglaze Colors

-When deciding on the underglaze colors for your split cup pottery, it’s essential to choose colors that will complement each other and create an eye-catching design.
+When choosing underglaze colors for your split-cup pottery, it’s essential to select hues that complement each other and create an eye-catching design.
 I will be using 3 different color combinations.

 I am starting with Spectrum Sky Blue, Yellow, and Light Green combinations for a fresh and inviting look.
-These colors complement and contrast each together to create a beautiful abstract look.
+These colors complement and contrast with each other to create a beautiful abstract look.

 Then I will create a more dramatic effect, using Spectrum Black and Red underglaze.
 These colors can add depth and contrast to the pottery piece, making it stand out from the rest.
 I will also combine Spectrum Black, White, and Pink for a striking contrast to add visual interest.